Benjamin Hansen (footballer): Nordsjælland

 Hansen signed with Danish Superliga club Nordsjælland in August 2017.
 He made his league debut on 22 September 2017 in a game against SønderjyskE, coming on as a substitute for Mads Aaquist in the 90th minute.
 Five days later, on 27 September 2017, he made his starting debut in the Danish Cup against Vejgaard BK, which FC Nordsjælland won 4–0 away at Soffy Road.

 Haugesund

 On 19 March 2019, Hansen signed with Norwegian club Haugesund.
 He played there for three seasons, and grew into the club's team captain, before leaving the club when his contract expired in December 2021.
 He made 102 total appearances for the club, scoring four goals.

 Molde

 On 2 February 2022, Molde reached an agreement for Hansen to join the club.
 He signed a three-year contract.
 He made his debut on 13 March in the round of 16 of the Norwegian Football Cup, starting at centre-back in a 3–2 win over Odd.
 Molde would eventually win the 2021–22 Norwegian Football Cup after a 1–0 win over Bodø/Glimt in the final, with Hansen playing the full game.
 Hansen made his league debut for Molde on the first matchday of the domestic season in a 1–0 win over Vålerenga on 2 April.

+AIK

+On 30 August 2023, Hansen joined Allsvenskan club AIK on a loan deal until December 2023, including an option to buy.